jperkin/www.perkin.org.uk/_posts/2013-01-08-solaris-portability-flock.markdown

 As you can see, they are very similar, making it relatively straight-forward to rewrite code to use the more portable `fcntl()`.

+## An important note on semantics

+There are two important difference between `flock()` and `fcntl()` you need to be aware of which may affect a simple conversion:

+* `fcntl()` locks are not held across a `fork()`, so you cannot pass locks down to child processes.

+* The semantics of `fcntl()` are such that __any__ closure of a file descriptor in your application will release the locks held against that file.
+This is best illustrated with a lock on `/etc/passwd` that gets released if you call `getpwname()` as that opens and closes the `/etc/passwd` file.

+Generally such semantics do not apply, but you should be aware of them, and it always pays to carefully read the manual pages, preferably those from BSD.

 ## flock() -> fcntl() cheat sheet

 To aid your own conversions, here are some further examples (without error